FirmwGuy/CEP/docs/CEP.md

 * **Niches** – Contextual regions where certain variants are preferred (e.g. new users, heavy users, specific geos).
 * **Organisms** – Individual flow/module instances executing in specific contexts (e.g. “Ranker_v2 handling this user+session”).
 * **Guardians** – Invariants and safety constraints that veto unsafe actions or configurations.
+* **Predators** – Watchers that actively hunt misbehaving or underperforming variants/species, culling or isolating them when evidence or policy says they are unsafe.

 Selection pressures come from: